Seagate/cortx-motr/doc/HLD_of_Motr_Object_Index.rst

 Introduction
 **************

 The object index performs the function of a metadata layer on top of M0 storage objects.
-A M0 storage object (stob) is a flat address space where one can read from or write on, with block size granularity.
+A M0 storage object (stob) is a flat address space where one can read from or write to, with block size granularity.
 Stobs have no metadata associated with them.
 To be used as files (or components of files, aka stripes), additional metadata must be associated with the stobs.

 - namespace information: parent object id, name, links